moorepants/eme185/content/pages/reports.rst

   sponsor.
 - All graphical communication means should be legible.

 ..
-[1] Be sure to scale layout drawings correctly with legible font sizes.
+[1] Be sure to either scale layout drawings correctly with legible font sizes or print them in the appendices on larger paper sizes.

 Title Page
 ----------